Discount window: In the United States

 The Federal Reserve created the discount window to help banks avoid bank runs.
 Because the rate was below market, the Fed discouraged its use, causing a stigma against companies that did borrow from the window.
 In 2003 the Fed raised the rate to make using the window less appealing.

-In the United States, there are actually several different rates charged to institutions borrowing at the Discount Window.
-In 2006, these were: the primary credit rate (the most common), the secondary credit rate (for banks that are less financially sound), and the seasonal credit rate.
+In the United States, there are several different rates charged to institutions borrowing at the discount window.
+In 2006, these were the primary credit rate (the most common), the secondary credit rate (for banks that are less financially sound), and the seasonal credit rate.
 The Federal Reserve does not publish information regarding institutions' eligibility for primary or secondary credit.
 Primary and secondary credit is normally offered on a secured overnight basis, while seasonal credit is extended up to nine months.
 The primary credit is normally set 100 basis points (bp) above the federal funds target and the secondary credit rate is set 50 bp above the primary rate.
 The seasonal credit rate is set from an averaging of the effective federal funds rate and 90-day certificate of deposit rates.

 Institutions must provide acceptable collateral to secure the loan.
 Such includes Treasury securities, municipal bonds, and mortgage loans.

 Use after September 11, 2001

 After the 11 September 2001 attacks, as the volume of borrowing requests increased dramatically, lending to banks through the discount window totaled about $46 billion, more than 200 times the daily average for the previous month.
-The flood of funds released into the banking system reduced the immediate need for banks to rely on payments from other banks so they could pay what they owed others.
-That kept liquidity alive in the economy despite interruptions of communications and cash flow between banks.
+The flood of funds released into the banking system reduced the need for banks to rely on immediate payments from other banks so they could pay what they owed others.
+That kept liquidity in the banking system despite interruptions of communications and cash flow between banks.